-How to Get a Probationary License in New Jersey: Teen Driver’s Guide
+How to Get a Teen License in New Jersey?
+Teen Driver’s Guide

 Getting a provisional (examination to probationary) license is the second stage of New Jersey’s graduated license program.
 The upgraded license gives more driving freedom and sets you one step closer to getting an unrestricted license in the state.